Iceshadow1404/JellyfinUpdatePoster/README.md

 ## Rare Bug / Limitation

-If the File Name is longer than 255 bytes, the script will crash due to file system limitation.

-To prevent this:

-- Change the name/original title in Jellyfin
-- Or switch to NTFS, because the path limit there is 255 characters.
+If you encounter a 'file name too long' error, it may be due to limitations of the ext4 file system (or similar).
+Consider switching to NTFS or shortening the file name or OriginalTitle in Jellyfin.